jlewicki/tree_state_machine/doc/message-handlers.md

 Because a message handler returns a `FutureOr`, the handler implementation may be asynchronous if desired.

-A message handler is provided with the `onMessage` callback when creating the state:
+Provide an `onMessage` callback when defining a state to specify the message handler.
+If `null`, the state will simply forward all messages it recieves to its parent.

 ```dart
 class GoToLogin { }